ember-learn/guides-source/guides/release/components/helper-functions.md

 Let's say I wanted to show a dropdown when a button is clicked on.

 Below, we have the button we want to click on, a div element that will hold the dropdown and the dropdown component.
+We pass in `showDropdown` that will add the dropdown into our div.
 ```handlebars {data-filename=app/components/some-component.hbs}
   <button type="button" {{on "click" this.onClickShowDropdown}}>More Actions</button>
   <div id="dropdown-destination" />